AvolitesLtd/TitanManual/docs/about-the-consoles/t1-and-t2.md

 import Video from '@site/src/components/video.tsx';

-T1 and T2 are USB dongles which plug into a Windows PC or laptop.
+T1 and T2 are USB devices which plug into a Windows PC or laptop.
 See [minimum PC specifications](../titan-basics.md#connecting-up-t3--titan-mobile-and-t1t2) for details of the PC requirements.
-Both dongles include an AvoKey.
+Both devices include an AvoKey.

 **T1** will control a single universe of DMX, from its 5-pin XLR output or over Ethernet from the host computer (fixed to Universe 1).
 USB-MIDI devices are not supported.